 The Holy Spirit, via the Apostle Paul, instructs believers that spirit beings were capable of communicating with human beings and warned the Christians living in the providence of Galatia to beware of such apocryphal messages.
 Christian, never forget this spiritual admonition:

 Growing Christians, who have studied and become clear on the divine origin and nature of the Bible, are generally not vulnerable to the extra-revelatory claims of Pentecostals, charismatics, or various cults.
 They rest in the fact that the Bible is God's exclusive channel of written communication to man.
-Sadly from time to time, we receive email from vulnerable Pentecostals, charismatics, and liberals who have fallen prey to the Urantia cult and are attempting to rationalize their involvement.
+Sadly from time to time, we receive email from vulnerable Pentecostals, charismatics, and liberals who have fallen prey to the Urantia cult and who attempt to rationalize their involvement.

 For a more in-depth (albeit tedious) look at Gnosticism, "New Age Christianity" and the coming One World Church, see THE NEW WORLD RELIGION, Gary H. Kah, Hope International Publishing, Inc., 1998.
+Also, ONE or TWO: Seeing a World of Difference, Peter Jones, Main Entry Editions, 2010.

 Numerous study guides and books, available through Christian bookstores, are designed to develop your knowledge of the Bible in this important area.
 For example: